CURRENT LEGISLATIVE MATERIALS: Material on this page © The Animal Council 2006 - 2013

 LA County Rejecting Cities: Covina, 9/19/06 City Council Agenda.
 Staff Report & Mayeda Letter

-petition for writ of mandate and injunctive relief regarding alleged illegal practices by the Los Angeles County
+writ of mandate and injunctive relief regarding alleged illegal practices by the Los Angeles County Department of Animal

 For further information.